-It is important to have a flexible use of a wide range of vocabulary as the examiner will be looking for this in the writing and speaking.
+Improving your IELTS vocabulary in terms of flexibility and range is important as the examiner will be looking for this in the writing and speaking.

 It is also necessary for your reading so that you understand the texts as they will have a lot of difficult words.

-Good IELTS vocabulary is particularly important for those wanting to achieve a band 7 or higher.
+Good vocabulary is particularly important for those wanting to achieve a band 7 or higher.

-In order to improve your range of vocabulary, on these pages you will learn about the academic word list and specific IELTS topic related vocabulary.
+In order to improve your range of vocabulary, on these pages you will learn about the academic word list and other important types of vocabulary.

 This list of words was developed by the School of Linguistics and Applied Language Studies at Victoria University in Wellington.